Tax Exemptions Run Amok in Olympia

-Over the last three years Washington State legislators has passed 61 measures to extend or create new tax exemptions.
+Over the last three years Washington State Legislators has passed 61 measures to extend or create new tax exemptions.
 These exemptions have removed almost a half billion dollars from the 2007 – 2008 biennial budget.

 The Economic Opportunity Institute has documented what has happened in a detailed report they issued last year, entitled “Adding up: New Tax Breaks in Washington 2004-2006″